Wondering whether to sign up for mobile statements for your banking, insurance, medical, retail and other services? Read on…

 As you can see, delivery post to homes and dwellings in South Africa is not always easy.
 Important documents and other statements are often delivered very late, or not at all.
 Email statements are a valid solution for people with a smartphone and/or computer.
 But this still doesn’t help the vast majority of people in South Africa, as only a little over eight percent of South Africans own a personal computer.

-Mobile phones, on the other hand, enjoy a far wider reach, with 60% of South Africans owning a smartphone, and almost 90% having a cell phone of some kind.
+Mobile phones, on the other hand, enjoy a far wider reach, with 60% of South Africans owning a smartphone, and almost 90% have a cell phone of some kind.
 With vast areas of the country having no access to a wired telephone system, mobile phones are the communication medium of choice.
 In fact, as George Kalebaila, director for telecoms and Internet of Things in Africa at the IDC points, mobile services penetration in South African is saturated.

-“Stats SA data shows cellphone penetration of 87% at household level,” he says.
-“But if you take into account the prevalence of multiple devices per household, penetration is around of 149%.
+“Stats SA data shows cellphone penetration of 87% at a household level,” he says.
+“But if you take into account the prevalence of multiple devices per household, penetration is around 149%.
 Any way you read it, mobile is the de facto connectivity option in the country.”

 This is why sending financial and other statements to customers’ mobile phones is the most reliable way to ensure they actually get delivered.

 Over and above ensuring delivery, using mobile statements for legal notices, policy updates, bills, payslips and other confidential documents has many advantages:

 - Secure – unlike a mailed document that could be opened by unauthorised people, a mobile statement can only be accessed by the intended recipient.
 You either have to log in to open the statement or type in a password to open the document.
 This helps to significantly reduce the risk of identity theft.

 - Environmentally friendly – mobile statements use fewer resources and less energy to produce than paper statements.
 They also help reduce clutter and paper waste.